hydrodynamicstability/Invitation-to-Hydrodynamics/physicscourses.md

 its basic results.
 This led to a number of original papers which appeared in various journals, but several of his contributions or ideas were not published elsewhere than in the book, and in some instances even his priority was not established till later."

+Further comments on Landau/Lifshitz' *Fluid Mechanics* are forthcoming.

 ### Arnold Sommerfeld

 Arnold Sommerfeld's 6-volume *Lectures on Theoretical Physics* (English translations published 1949-1956) are long out of print, though now available